grame-cncm/faust/documentation/faust-manual/src/embedding.md

 `while` loops, `if` structure, etc.).

-To generate various output languages, several backends have been developed: for C, C++, Java, JavaScript, asm.js, LLVM IR, webassemble, etc. The native LLVM based compilation chain is particularly interesting: it provides direct compilation of a DSP source into executable code in memory, bypassing the external compiler requirement.
+To generate various output languages, several backends have been developed: for C, C++, Java, JavaScript, asm.js, LLVM IR, WebAssembly, etc. The native LLVM based compilation chain is particularly interesting: it provides direct compilation of a DSP source into executable code in memory, bypassing the external compiler requirement.